 Stressed / Scared Dogs

 Dogs who are stressed or fearful will often look as though they are avoiding something.
 These dogs may turn their head away, avoid looking at you or whatever is upsetting.
-They may also deflect or self sooth by suddenly becoming very interested in sniffing the ground.
+They may also deflect or self-soothe by suddenly becoming very interested in sniffing the ground.

-People may mistake a dog rolling over as asking for a belly rub, but in reality, they may be very afraid.
-At this point some dogs will involuntarily urinate and may attempt to hide behind their person or otherwise try to escape the situation.
+People may mistake a dog rolling over as asking for a belly rub.
+In reality, they may be very afraid.
+At this point, some dogs will involuntarily urinate, attempt to hide behind their person or try to escape the situation.

-A scared or stressed dog may yawn frequently and round their back cowering almost into a ball.
-They will often flatten their ears back against their head, and their tail may also be tucked tightly up between their rear legs.
-Similarly, a tense and still body that isn’t followed by play is another physical indicator that your dog may be concerned.
+A scared or stressed dog may yawn frequently and round its back cowering almost into a ball.
+They may flatten their ears back against their head, and their tail may also be tucked tightly up between their rear legs.
+A tense and still body that isn’t followed by play is another physical indicator that your dog may be concerned.

-A fearful dog may respond by licking their lips often, drooling and panting when it’s not hot out, often accompanied by pinned ears, a tense or tight face and what is referred to as “whale eye.”
+A fearful dog may respond by licking its lips often or drooling and panting when it’s not hot out.
+This is often accompanied by pinned ears, a tense or tight face, and what is referred to as “whale eye.”
 When your dog’s eyes are making a whale eye, their pupils are very dilated and bulging with lots of white showing.

 Dogs who are feeling stressed are also likely to shake all over even though they aren’t wet.
-This is a way of calming down or refocusing when the stressful situation is over.
-Lip licking and yawning are common calming signals, ways that dogs will attempt to self sooth in stressful situations.
+This is a way of calming down or refocusing when a stressful situation is over.
+Lip licking and yawning are common calming signals, ways that dogs will attempt to self-soothe in stressful situations.

 Content & Happy Dogs

 When you see a happy dog you are going to be looking at an overall relaxed body position and posture.
 A happy and content dog will appear physically relaxed and soft.
-A happy dog’s ears will be in a relaxed position (which will differ depending on the dog’s breed and natural ear position).
+A happy dog’s ears will be in a relaxed position.
+(This will differ depending on the dog’s breed and natural ear position.)

 A play bow, where a dog lowers their front end until elbows are on the ground, tail wagging, and butt in the air, is a good sign that a dog is happy and trying to initiate play with you or another animal.

-Dogs playing well together will be reading each other’s body language closely and tend to switch between who is chasing and who is being chased.
+Dogs playing well together will be reading each other’s body language closely.
+They’ll also tend to switch between who is chasing and who is being chased.
 They will naturally take breaks before initiating play again.